 CQ 160 Meter SSB Contest: 20,976 Claimed Points, 201 QSO with 48 Mults (SOLP).

 Inverted L, PRO-1B working "fair" problem with amplifier for RX.

 The PRO-1B and 6M 3L beam are up and rotatable on the short tower.
 Worked K1N on 8-bands, already had Navassa on the 10-Meter band ... tedious with all of the DQRM and undisciplined callers not listening.

 2014 Activity On-The-Air and Ham-Related Events

 2014 was ARRL's 100th year.
-I have a special QSL for QSOs made in 2014 in the ARRL Centennial event.
+A special QSL for QSOs made in 2014 in the ARRL Centennial event.
 Please send your card with a business size self-addressed and stamped envelope (SASE) to get one of the 4' x 6" cards (Image on this page to see).
 All QSOs entered on LoTW.
-Over 1,200 paper QSL requests have been filled.
+Over 1,200 paper QSL requests have been filled to date.

 Christmas Carol Special Event, 2014 was the 35th consecutive year of operation in this Special Event.
 Link:

 http://www.jlaporta.com/N1CC/n1cc2014.html Check your QSO against the list on the Carol link.
 There is a special QSL for contacts made during Christmas Carol.
 Please send your card with a business size self-addressed and stamped envelope (SASE) to get one of the 4' x 6" cards (Image on Christmas Carol page to view).

 I took part in the ARRL Centennial Challenge QSO Party.
 I operated with a maximum of 100 Watts on CW and SSB, on RTTY the station is limited to 50 Watts.
 You can check your own station information by logging onto the "Leader Board" at https://centennial-qp.arrl.org/ by using your LoTW User Name and LoTW Password.